 The Medal of Valor may be awarded to individuals who, while serving in an official capacity with their law enforcement agency, distinguish themselves by reacting to a situation in a positive and professional manner, and thereby reduce the risk of loss of life or injury to citizens.

-It should involve incidents of exceptional bravery but falling below the requirements of the Medal of Honor.
+The committee also did not intend for this award to be given out in great numbers.
+It should involve incidents of exceptional bravery, but falling below the requirements of the Medal of Honor.
+It may involve incidents where the officer just did the job that had to be done, but did it in an extremely professional manner.
 These situations should generally involve criminal law violations, and lives saved, but the recipient does not need to have been injured.